Designing Operational Processes for a Mining Client

 Problem Definition

-To familiarize myself with the client's existing processes and procedures, I gathered as much data as possible from our client stakeholders and reviewed all documented pain points, root causes, and recommendations from a previous phase of work.
+To familiarize myself with the client's existing ecosystem, I gathered as much data as possible from our client stakeholders and reviewed all documented pain points, root causes, and recommendations from a previous phase of work.

 Through preliminary background research, I identified that: